COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 Sometimes you may need to use the COUNTIFS function with multiple criteria from a different sheet in Excel.
 So, if you are looking for the use of a COUNTIFS function with multiple criteria from a different sheet in Excel then you have come to the right place.
 In this article, I will demonstrate how to use the COUNTIFS function with multiple criteria from a different sheet in Excel.

-Here, I will describe 7 examples of how to use a COUNTIFS function with multiple criteria from a different sheet in Excel.
+Here, I will describe 7 examples of how to use the COUNTIFS function with multiple criteria from a different sheet in Excel.
 In addition, for your better understanding, I’m going to use some sample datasets.

 Moreover, there are five different worksheets with five individual datasets.
 The names of the worksheets are Math, English, Physics, Student Info, and Missing Info.
-Additionally, the worksheets named Math, English, and Physics contain the score of the students.
+Additionally, the worksheets named Math, English, and Physics contain the scores of the students.

 Dataset to Use COUNTIFS Function in Excel with Multiple Criteria from Different Sheet